IBM/DataStage/RemoteEngine/kubernetes/README.md

 username=iamapikey
 password=<container-registry-api-key>

-# IBM cloud api key for the remote engine to use
+# IBM api key for the remote engine to use
 api_key=<api-key>

+# the CP4D service id username for the remote engine to use with api key
+service_id=cpadmin

 # the project ID that will be using this remote engine
 projectId=<project_id>